copejon/reconcilitator/README.md

 This project is meant to facilitate reconciling my bank accound to my YNAB budget by comparing one exported CSV against one another and reporting unmatched entries.
 Using this report, I can quickly find and either add or correct the date of entries in the budget.
-Besides streamlininbg bugdet reconciliation, it also provides for a mostly<sup>*</sup> accurate parity between each register's running balance (if your using [Toolkit for YNAB]( https://www.toolkitforynab.com/), which you should).
+Besides streamlininbg bugdet reconciliation, it also provides for a mostly<sup>*</sup> accurate parity between each register's running balance (if you're using [Toolkit for YNAB]( https://www.toolkitforynab.com/), which you should).

 > \* Same-day entries are ordered differently for every register, so only running balance at the final entry for a day should